AuDigitalHealth/ci-medicare-records/pages/_includes/observation-airimmstatus-1-intro.md

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that:
-* if a resource is referenced rather than identified in the applicable element, the referenced resource should be [contained](https://www.hl7.org/fhir/STU3/references.html#contained)
+* if the immunisation status is 'up to date' code 171258008 \|Up-to-date with vaccinations\| will be sent in Observation.value
+* if the immunisation status is 'not up to date' code 171259000 \|Not up to date with vaccinations\| will be sent in Observation.value